COVID-19 Secure - places of worship

 Making a start

-With all of this in mind, here are some broad points you may like to consider when opening your premises.
+With all of this in mind, here are some broad points you may like to consider.
 Some may be more relevant to you than others and the list is not exhaustive.

 - If your premises have been shut for some time, you will want to check that they remain in good condition.
 This will include making sure that utilities, heating and water systems, work and emergency equipment (such as, fire-fighting or fire detection equipment) remains safe.
 This includes any statutory inspections that might be required.
 You may also want to check footpaths and that there are no accumulations of waste that could present an additional hazard.